ChinchilaDeCodigo/Nu-Metal-Pose-Random-Image-Detector/README.md

 * **[OpenCV](https://opencv.org/):** Used for capturing the webcam video feed, basic image processing (like flipping the video for a "selfie" mode), color space conversion (BGR to RGB), and overlaying the final images and text onto the screen.
 * **[MediaPipe](https://developers.google.com/mediapipe) (by Google):** This is the "magic" behind the gesture recognition.
 We use the `MediaPipe Hands` solution, which provides a high-fidelity, 21-point 3D landmark model for each hand it detects in the frame.

+For Audio:

+* **[Pygame](https://www.pygame.org/news):** Pygame is a set of Python modules designed for writing games.
+It is written on top of the excellent SDL library.
+This allows you to create fully featured games and multimedia programs in the python language.
+Pygame is highly portable and runs on nearly every platform and operating system.

 ---